Ronin (film): Stunts

 For the final chase scene, which used 300 stunt drivers, the production team bought four BMW 535is and five Peugeot 406s; one of each was cut in half and towed by a Mercedes-Benz 500 E while the actors were inside them.
 Right-hand drive versions of the cars were also purchased; a dummy steering wheel was installed on the left side while the stunt drivers drove the speeding vehicles.
-The final chase had very little music because Frankenheimer thought music and sound effects do not blend well.
-Sound engineer Mike Le Mare recorded all of the film's cars on a racetrack, mixing them later in post-production.
+The final chase had very little music because Frankenheimer thought that music and sound effects do not blend well.
+Sound engineer Mike Le Mare recorded all of the film's cars on a racetrack, subsequently mixing them in post-production.

-Frankenheimer refused to film the gunfights in slow motion, believing onscreen violence should be depicted in real time.
+Frankenheimer refused to film the gunfights in slow motion, believing that on-screen violence should be depicted in real time.
 Mick Gould, the film's technical advisor and a former instructor in the advanced training wings of the Special Air Service, trained the cast in weapons-handling and guerilla military tactics.
 The physical stunts were coordinated by Joe Dunne.

 Alternative endings

 Frankenheimer filmed two additional versions of the film's ending.
-In the first, Deirdre (McElhone) waits on the stairs next to the bistro and considers joining Sam (De Niro) and Vincent (Reno).
+In the first, Deirdre waits on the stairs next to the bistro and considers joining Sam and Vincent.
 Deciding against it, she walks up the stairs.
 As she gets into her car, IRA men drag her into a van and call her a traitor; it is implied that she is later killed.
 Sam and Vincent, unaware of Deidre's abduction, finish their conversation and depart.
-Although Frankenheimer said the test audience "hated" the ending because they did not want to see Deirdre die, he thought it "really worked".
-In the second ending, Deirdre walks to her car after Sam and Vincent leave the bistro; this ending was also rejected because it verged on being "too Hollywood", hinting at a sequel.
-Frankenheimer yielded to the test audience's response with a compromise ending; he said, "with the tremendous investment MGM/UA had in this movie, you have to kind of listen to the audience".
+Although Frankenheimer said that the test audience "hated" the ending because they did not want to see Deirdre die, he thought that it "really worked".

+In the second ending, Deirdre walks to her car after Sam and Vincent leave the bistro.
+This ending was also rejected because it verged on being "too Hollywood", hinting at a sequel.
+Frankenheimer yielded to the test audience's response with a compromise ending, saying that "with the tremendous investment MGM/UA had in this movie, you have to kind of listen to the audience".